 Mark Lindsay Art is a combination of art and education.
-Mark is an exhibiting artist who also provides training, coaching, and technical information to other working artists.
+Mark is an exhibiting artist who also provides information to other working artists.
 So, you'll find his art here and also the art of others.
 Our site is a dynamic collection of galleries, art blogs, and a store where you'll be able to buy prints.
 Want to know more?
 Browse through our various sections.
 And come back often—our site is always changing.

 Mark Lindsay has been in imaging since he was 14 years old when his parents bought him his first SLR camera.
 Shortly thereafter he set up a darkroom in his bedroom and has been making photographs ever since.
 He attended Rochester Institute of Technology where he earned his BS in Professional Photography in 1978.
 He continued on at RIT to complete the coursework for his MS degree in Printing Technology.

 After leaving RIT, Mark joined Azoplate Division of American Hoechst Corporation where he developed and tested lithographic plates for the graphic arts industry and installed large platemaking systems at newspaper publishing operations.